 Jiu-jitsu is a martial art that is adaptable to any age.
 The key to maintaining your health while training is to be smart about how you practice.

 It depends on your goals.
 To get a solid grasp of the art, we recommend at least two times a week.
-To train competitively, we recommend three or more times a week.
+To train competitively, we recommend four or more times a week.

 Stick with it.
 Consistency is key when studying jiu-jitsu.
 It’s like learning a new language— you have to practice regularly to become fluent.